lxwgcool/Pacbio_WGS_WDL_Pipeline/Docs/Phase_Customized_TSV_Description.md

-# The description of phased.customize.tsv file
+# The description of file "phased.customize.tsv"
 ## Background
 ### Motivation
-The calling results and related infomation were separated in multiple files.
-We extract some types of information from multiple files and summarize them into one file.
+The calling results and related infomation are spreaded in multiple files.
+We extract some types of important information from multiple files and summarize them into one file.

 ### The original outputs from HiPhase that are used to generate "phased.customize.tsv"
 1. merged.blocks.tsv